02-12-2019, 19º 26.032N 29º 40.678W

 Trade winds over 20 knots the latest 24 hours

-Now Sally have started to move a bit faster over the Atlantic Ocean, think we have an average speed of 8 knots since yesterday, it means 180 nm closer to destination.
-The sailing is a bit bumpy and a crossing swell cause severe rolls now and then.
-We have adopted to the new movements during the day and to always keep a firm grip on something.
+Now Sally has started to move a bit faster over the Atlantic Ocean, think we have had an average speed of 8 knots since yesterday, which means 180 nm closer to destination.
+The sailing is a bit bumpy and a crossing swell causes severe rolls now and then.
+We have adopted the new movements during the day and always keep a firm grip on something.
 This kind of sailing requires more attention to the wind and sea so we don’t break something.
-We have a couple of light rain showers today, but only for a couple of minutes each time and only with minor wind change.
-We are all fine and shows no sign of sea sickness even in this bumpy ride we have today and it should continue the whole way to Saint Lucia according to the weather prognosis.
+We have a couple of light rain showers today, but only for a couple of minutes each time and only with minor wind changes.
+We are all fine and show no sign of seasickness even in this bumpy ride we have today and it should continue the whole way to Saint Lucia according to the weather prognosis.

 03-12-2019, 18º 37.744N 33º 30.889W